russell/fairy-slipper-migration/api_doc/identity/v3-tags.rst

    Manages domains.

    Domains represent collections of users, groups, and projects.
-Each is owned by exactlyone domain.
-Users, however, can be associated with multiple projects by granting rolesto the user on a project, including projects owned by other domains.
+Each is owned by exactly one domain.
+Users, however, can be associated with multiple projects by granting roles to the user on a project, including projects owned by other domains.

-   Each domain defines a namespace where certain API-visible name attributes exist, whichaffects whether those names must be globally unique or unique within that domain.
-In theIdentity API, the uniqueness of the following attributes is as follows:
+   Each domain defines a namespace where certain API-visible name attributes exist, which affects whether those names must be globally unique or unique within that domain.
+In the Identity API, the uniqueness of the following attributes is as follows:

-   - *Domain name*.
-Globally unique across alldomains.
+   - *Domain name* .
+Globally unique across all domains.

-   - *Role name*.
-Globally unique across alldomains.
+   - *Role name* .
+Globally unique across all domains.

-   - *User name*.
-Unique within the owningdomain.
+   - *User name* .
+Unique within the owning domain.

-   - *Project name*.
-Unique within the owningdomain.
+   - *Project name* .
+Unique within the owning domain.

-   - *Group name*.
-Unique within the owningdomain.
+   - *Group name* .
+Unique within the owning domain.

 .. swagger:tag:: projects
    :synopsis: Projects